WangHoHan/basic-operating-system/README.md

 - RAM memory,
 - virtual memory.

-My part of the project was to manage the memory management using paging.
+My part of the project was to code the memory management using paging.

 ![12345](https://github.com/WangHoHan/basic-operating-system/blob/master/basic-operating-system.png)